ORTHODONTIST FOR CHILDREN - IRVINE

 “Before” treatment pictures will be taken of your face and teeth.
 In addition to treatment planning, they are used to record and monitor your progress.
 A mold will be made of your teeth.
 The mold will serve as a basis for creating your custom made orthodontics.

-After completing your evaluation, Dr. Lee will discuss your treatment plan with you.
-Your orthodontist will let you know what type of braces are most appropriate for you, the amount of time you should expect to wear them, and the expected outcome.
+After completing your evaluation, our orthodontist will discuss your treatment plan with you, and will let you know what type of braces are most appropriate for you, the amount of time you should expect to wear them, and the expected outcome.
 This is also a good time to discuss insurance coverage and financing.

 Orthodontic treatment is very individualized for each patient and the recommended treatment plan is unique and specific to him or her.
 The type of orthodontics worn and the length of time that they are worn depend on several factors.
 Some people may need other dental procedures prior to orthodontic application.
 Such procedures may include tooth extraction or jaw surgery for severe bite problems.